Milburn, Cumbria: Maypole

 In the centre of the Green, sited on a small mound known as Butt Hill, stands a Maypole.
-It is some 20m high and is topped by a heavy metal weather cock.
+It is some 20 metre high and is topped by a heavy metal weather cock.
 Such maypoles are a common feature of villages in the Eden valley and there has been a maypole on this site in Milburn for at least 150 years.
 There is no tradition of "dancing round the maypole" here however and the weather vane is the only useful feature.
 Nevertheless, the maypole is obviously much-loved by the village, perhaps as a link with earlier times, and it has been replaced frequently over the years.
-The maypole erected in 1995 at the expense of the Lord of the Manor displayed a pronounced lean which may have been due to the fact that it was struck by lightning shortly after its installation.
+The maypole erected in 1995 at the expense of the lord of the manor displayed a pronounced lean which may have been due to the fact that it was struck by lightning shortly after its installation.
 The present Maypole was erected in 2014 after it was agreed by the school and parish council that the old one was becoming unsafe.